jackcmeyer/open-fantasy-football/README.md

 This repository is structured as [monorepo](https://en.wikipedia.org/wiki/Monorepo) where each sub-folder is an independently deployable project.

 To get started, check each projects README for instructions on how to launch the application locally.

+## Goals
+This project has the following goals:

+- provide best in class customization in league configurations and rules
+- provide an easy to use UI
+- provide league owners with ways to make managing rosters exciting, even after draft day
+- provide a real-time gameday hub

 ## Contributors ✨